Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 Funding helps women of any age who have been diagnosed with breast cancer, at any stage of the disease.
 Financial assistance is granted to women who meet pre-determined eligibility criteria.
 To learn more about this program and other helpful resources, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636).

-All clinical trials have specific criteria for joining the study.
+All clinical trials have eligibility criteria (guidelines for who can join the study).

 For example, each trial will have a list of medical conditions people must have (or not have) to join the study.